learn-co-curriculum/ruby-oo-fundamentals-attribute-accessors/README.md

 As developers we spend more time reading rather than writing code, so it's important that the code we are reading is challenging, not the easy stuff.

-<a href='https://learn.co/lessons/ruby-oo-macros-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-oo-macros-readme' title='Macros and Abstraction'>Macros and Abstraction</a> on Learn.co and start learning to code for free.</p>